Ray Pinney: Michigan Panthers

 With the upstart USFL coming in fruition, Pinney was targeted along with other Steeler players.
 He signed with the Michigan Panthers after they had offered him twice his previous salary.
 He played offensive tackle for them and helped them win the USFL Championship in 1983.

 Oakland Invaders

 After the 1984 season, the Michigan Panthers merged with the Oakland Invaders.
 Pinney played the 1985 season (spring) with the Invaders until the USFL ceased operations.

-Return to Pittsburgh Steelers
+Pittsburgh Steelers (second stint)

 After the USFL folded, Pinney returned to the Pittsburgh Steelers; he cited he was brought back because the Steelers knew he could play and he wasn't a locker room distraction.
 He resumed his starting left tackle duties from three years earlier and played in 15 games with 11 starts in 1985 and started fifteen games in 1986.
 In his last season in 1987 at age 33, Pinney played in six games and was hampered by injuries.
 He had announced that he cleared out his locker at the end of the season, and Steelers' owner Dan Rooney notified him by phone that his contract would not be renewed.